alan-turing-institute/data-safe-haven/safe_haven_management_environment/azure-runbooks/SHM-Build-Instructions.md

 ### Create a Custom Domain Name
 #### Create a DNS zone for the custom domain
-For Turing SHMs, create a new DNS Zone for a subdomain under the `turingsafehaven.ac.uk` domain (for the `production` environment - within the `Safe Haven Management` subscription) or under the `dsgroupdev.co.uk` domain (for the `test` environment  - within the `Safe Haven Management Testing` subscription).
-For safe havens hosted by other organisations, follow their guidance.
-This may require purchasing a dedicated domain.
+Create a new DNS zone according to the following rules:
+  - Turing production: a subdomain of the `turingsafehaven.ac.uk` domain
+    - use the `Safe Haven Domains` subscription
+    - use the `RG_SHM_DNS_PRODUCTION` resource group
+  - Turing testing: a subdomain of the `dsgroupdev.co.uk` domain [in the `Safe Haven Domains` subscription]
+    - use the `Safe Haven Domains` subscription
-- Ensure that the `RG_SHM_DNS` resource group exists in your chosen subscription.
-For the Turing SHM, we use the `UK South` region.
+    - use the `RG_SHM_DNS_TEST` resource group
+  - Other safe havens: follow your organisation's guidance.
+This may require purchasing a dedicated domain **NB.** For Turing Safe Havens, we use the `UK South` region wherever possible.

 Whatever new domain or subdomain you choose, you must create a new Azure DNS Zone for the domain or subdomain.
+- If the resource group specified above does not exist in your chosen subscription, create it now in the `UK South` region
-- Click `Create a resource` in the far left menu, seach for "DNS Zone" and click "Create.
-- Use the `RG_SHM_DNS` resource group created above.
+- Click `Create a resource` in the far left menu, search for "DNS Zone" and click "Create", using the resource group and subscription specified above.
-- For the `Name` field enter the fully qualified domain / subdomain (e.g. `testb.dsgroupdev.co.uk` for a second test SHM deployed as part of the Turing `test` environment or `turingsafehaven.ac.uk` for the production SHM deployed as the Turing `production` environment).
+- For the `Name` field enter the fully qualified domain / subdomain.
+Examples are:
+  - `testb.dsgroupdev.co.uk` for a second test SHM deployed as part of the Turing `test` environment
+  - `turingsafehaven.ac.uk` for the production SHM deployed as the Turing `production` environment

-Once deployed, duplicate the `NS` record in the DNS Zone for the new domain / subdomain to it's parent record in the DNS system.
+Once deployed, duplicate the `NS` record in the DNS Zone for the new domain / subdomain to its parent record in the DNS system.
 - Navigate to the new DNS Zone (click `All resources` in the far left panel and search for "DNS Zone".
 The NS record will list 4 Azure name servers.
 - If using a subdomain of an existing Azure DNS Zone, create an NS record in the parent Azure DNS Zone for the new subdomain with the same value as the NS record in the new Azure DNS Zone for the subdomain (i.e. for a new subdomain `testb.dsgroupdev.co.uk`, duplicate its NS record to the Azure DNS Zone for `dsgroupdev.co.uk`, under the name `testb`).
 - If using a new domain, create an NS record in at the registrar for the new domain with the same value as the NS record in the new Azure DNS Zone for the domain.